 Will My Insurance Cover Detox?

 According to a 2012 National Survey on Drug Use and Health, over 21 million Americans struggled with a dependence on drugs or alcohol last year, but less than 2.5 million received treatment at a specialty facility.
-The report also points out that a full quarter of those that needed treatment did not receive it because they lacked health insurance.
-That is a huge problem for anyone facing addiction or substance abuse problems.
+The report also points out that a quarter of those needing treatment did not receive it because they lacked health insurance.
+That is a massive problem for anyone facing addiction or substance abuse problems.

 Understanding Your Insurance and Addiction Treatment Coverage

-Now that addiction is legally defined as a “diagnosable medical condition”, that means you can get your insurance to cover your treatment.
-Insurance companies do not tend to advertise this information, but as of recent, 43 US states require commercial group health insurers to cover addiction treatment.
+Now that addiction is legally defined as a “diagnosable medical condition,” that means you can get your insurance to cover your treatment.
+Insurance companies do not tend to advertise this information, but as of recently, 43 US states require commercial group health insurers to cover addiction treatment.

 The Mental Health Parity and Addiction Equality Act of 2008 makes it illegal for insurance companies to discriminate against patients because of addiction or substance abuse.
 (The MHPAEA does not require your insurance to cover specific addiction disorders or treatments, but it does require that coverage for mental and substance abuse disorders be offered at parity with standard medical conditions.)
-There are two things you should do to find out about the treatment options that are available to you as a policyholder.
+You should do two things to learn about the treatment options available as a policyholder.
 First, contact your health insurance company to verify your policy.
-Second, go to the National Alliance for Model State Drug Laws and locate your state’s lead agency for administering addiction treatment services.
+Second, visit the National Alliance for Model State Drug Laws and locate your state’s lead agency for administering addiction treatment services.

 Is Outpatient Detox Right For You?